aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/navigation-and-interaction/bookmarks/add-and-delete-bookmark/_index.md

 ## Delete a Particular Bookmark from a PDF Document

-[Delete All Attachments from PDF document](https://docs.aspose.com/pdf/net/working-with-attachments/) showed how to delete all attachments from a PDF file.
-It is also possible to only remove specific attachments.

 To delete a particular bookmark from a PDF file:

 1. Pass the bookmark’s title as parameter to the [OutlineCollection](https://reference.aspose.com/pdf/net/aspose.pdf/outlinecollection) collection’s Delete method.